-The first (and some would say the most important) principle of the Agile Manifesto is a priority on satisfying customers through early and continuous delivery of valuable work.
+The first (and some would say the most important) principle of the Agile Manifesto1 is a priority on satisfying customers through early and continuous delivery of valuable work.
 It is through the delivery of valuable work, that by extension you will be creating business value.

 While we all understand what those words mean in isolation, often understanding the true intent is more nebulous.
 Businesses are focused on using agile to deliver ‘valuable work,’ but how is real value measured – and by who?
 Is there a difference between value that satisfies customers, and business value?
 Does it actually matter, as long as something of value is created?

 While this sounds like a semantic argument, it is essential to ensure that the path to progress isn’t lost or missed because of a vague and undefined sense of mission.
 And while value must have flexibility and be adaptable, most of all it must be clear-cut so that priorities can be agreed and set, particularly when faced with contradicting opportunities.

 The challenge with how value has traditionally been measured

 Charged with generating profit for owners or shareholders, organisations have traditionally focused on metrics like return on investment (ROI) and internal rate of return (IRR) when it comes to creating business value, and there’s no suggestion all attention from those areas should be done away with.

 But it is an incomplete understanding of value, not least because it is like a Monday morning playback of the weekend’s game.
 “Our analysis shows we made the right choice in investing in project A.” “We made more profit this year than last year.”
 Anything based on future predictions of expected value put you firmly in the camp of all those ‘past performance is no guarantee of future performance’ disclaimers at the end of an investment ad.

 In a modern environment, lag indicators like these do not help determine whether current activities are providing improvement or are adding value.
 And unless you have this understanding, you will be unable to learn and respond quickly.